aave-starknet-project/aave-starknet-bridge/README.md

 `L1`
   * `StaticATokenLMNew` - an updated implementation of staticATokens which makes it possible to update its respective L2 token by sending the latest `accRewardsPerToken` on token transfer or when explicitly triggered to do so.
-  *  `TokenBridge` -  handles rewards update on L2 and deposit of staticAToken on L2
+  *  `TokenBridge` -  handles rewards update, deposit & withdrawal of staticATokens
   *  `Proxy` - A proxy implementation

 `L2`